upstarter/automata/README.md

     # called every tick, must return status
     def update do
       # reactively and proactively change the world
+      # ie.. effect the current environment using either effectors or via communication with other agents
       {:ok, status}
     end
 end